Can I use donor eggs or sperm for this process?

 - Does the agency do reference checks?

 - Does the agency do criminal background checks?

 - What information do they obtain to avoid a high-risk pregnancy?

 Questions about this process?

 The use of a surrogate can be a challenging, but very rewarding process that allows you to take the next step on your path to parenthood.
-If you have any questions about surrogacy with the use of our donor sperm or eggs, please contact one of our client service representatives.
+If you have any questions about surrogacy with the use of our donor sperm or eggs, please contact one of our Customer Care Representatives.

 Email us at [email protected].

 Or visit our live chat system available on the Cryos website during operating hours.